- What is CAS REGISTRYSM?

 How can I obtain or request assignment of a CAS Registry Number?

-The CAS Chemist Consultation Service offers you several options for confirming and assigning CAS Registry Numbers and obtaining CA Index Names.
-Note that there is a fee associated with this service.
+The CAS Inventory Expert Service and Chemist Consultation Service offer you several options for confirming and assigning CAS Registry Numbers and obtaining CA Index Names.
+Note that there is a fee associated with these services.

 Why is it important to come to CAS for Registry Numbers?